Rl16193/surfs_up/README.md

 ## Overview

-Create temperature reports to help determine if the surf shop can operate throught the year, leading to a sustainable business.
+Create temperature reports to help determine if the surf shop can operate throughtout the year, leading to a sustainable business.

 ## Results